TERMS AND CONDITIONS

 Severability

 If any provision of these terms is found to be unenforceable or invalid by a court, that provision will be limited or eliminated to the minimum extent necessary, and the rest of these terms will remain in full effect.
+This applies to your agreement with both Right to Parent Action, Inc. and Right to Parent, LLC.

 No Waiver